 As a second stage, implement loyalty marketing with a referral program.
 This is a wonderful way to build mutually beneficial relationships between current customers and potentially new consumers, which often turns into the most powerful type of marketing available: word of mouth.

-You obtain the full-scale benefits of increased conversion rates while also guaranteeing that those consumers return in 2021 and beyond by combining the highly effective methodologies of CRO and loyalty marketing.
+You obtain the full-scale benefits of increased conversion rates while also guaranteeing that those consumers return by combining the highly effective methodologies of CRO and loyalty marketing.

 If you have ideas about conversion rate optimization that might be helpful to readers, share them in the comments section below.
 Thanks!